Catechist Formation Day

 8. Welcoming all as Christ- the Encounter (all audiences)- Kevin Dowd

 Using several gospel accounts we will explore what it looks like to respond to others in love.
 How do we make these gospel stories real and relevant for those that we minster to?
 How might these stories help us respond to others with loving kindness and acceptance instead of judgement?

-9. When was I Hungry? (elementary)- Mary Jo Keen
+9. When was I Hungry? (elementary and jr. high)- Mary Jo Keen

 Background information will be presented for the Works of Mercy and the Great Commandment.
 Looking at different ways in which these two concepts may be approached will be explored using music, videos, books and various teaching methods.